 - Place unopened boxes in a floral cooler.
 Prevent the bottom of the box from getting wet by placing on a pallet or shelf.

-- Use extreme caution removing thorns from the stems.
-Leaf and stem wounds allow air bubbles to enter the stem and impedes water uptake.
+- Use extreme caution to remove thorns from the stems.
+Leaf and stem wounds allow air bubbles to enter the stem and impede water uptake.

 - Make sure all containers have been cleaned with an approved floral sanitizer like Floralife’s DCD Cleaner which creates a protective coating that keeps on working over many days.
 It does not break down or evaporate like bleach.

 - Mix the proper amount of flower food in fresh water as per instructions that amount of water.
 If using Floralife® Express Universal, you can place directly into prepared buckets.

 - Cut stems at an angle of at least 1/2 to 1 inch.
 Pre-treat with Floralife® Quick Dip 100 hydration solution.
 This one-second dip helps to increase water uptake for all flowers and prevents bent neck.
 Pre-treatment is especially important during a rose holiday.
 Place immediately in the prepared container.

 - Let the roses hydrate outside the cooler for about 1.5 hours and then in the cooler for 6 hours before designing.
 This allows the rose to properly hydrate and “wake up” after the transport stage.

 - Don’t crowd too many stems in the bucket and allow plenty of space.
 Water droplets and moisture build-up can lead to fungus, also known as botrytis.

 - Check all buckets daily and continue to change the water regularly (every 2-3 days.)

 - Follow proper FIFO (first in first out) when rotating the flowers in and out of the store.